itsjfx/csi/README.md

 ### Magic Genie

-Genie magically creates a CloudShell with the correct network access to reach the resource you specify.
+Genie magically creates and connects to a CloudShell environment with the correct network access to reach the resource you specify.

 Temporary genie environments can be created with `--tmp`